-During the initial investment phase, CEPF also supported a major regional initiative to undertake IUCN Red List assessments of over 1,100 endemic plant taxa.
-This four-year study envisioned two outputs: a Red Book of the Endemic Plants of the Caucasus Region, which would be the first reference manual on the conservation status of Caucasian endemic plants; and a Regional Plant Conservation Strategy, a comprehensive regional strategy for the conservation and sustainable use of the region's endemic plant diversity, developed through exhaustive consultations with stakeholders throughout the region.
-Because of several factors outside of the control of this project, it was not possible to publish these resources during the initial investment period.
+During the investment phase, CEPF also supported a major regional initiative to undertake IUCN Red List assessments of over 1,100 endemic plant taxa.
+This four-year study envisioned two outputs: a Red List of the Endemic Plants of the Caucasus, which would be the first reference manual on the conservation status of Caucasian endemic plants; and a Regional Plant Conservation Strategy, a comprehensive regional strategy for the conservation and sustainable use of the region's endemic plant diversity, developed through exhaustive consultations with stakeholders throughout the region.
+Due to factors outside the control of the grantee, it was not possible to publish these resources during the initial investment period.
 It was decided, therefore, to support the completion of these publications during the consolidation phase, and thereby secure CEPF investments in filling a huge information gap, with respect to the conservation status of endemic plant species.

-The CEPF consolidation program, therefore, proposed to solidify gains with regard to conservation outcomes at the species (endemic plants), site (protected areas) and corridor (Greater Caucasus and East Lesser Caucasus) scales, targeting those achievements from the initial investment phase for which additional funding had not been secured and giving priority to the highest priority investments.
-The CEPF consolidation program was finalized in December 2010, with a total allocation of \$1 million.
-The program was scheduled to run for three years, from July 1, 2011 to June 30, 2014.
-The program is directly administered by the CEPF Secretariat.
+The plan for the consolidation phase concentrated, therefore, on solidifying gains with regard to conservation outcomes at the species (endemic plants), site (protected areas) and corridor (Greater Caucasus and East Lesser Caucasus) scales, targeting those achievements from the initial investment phase for which additional funding had not been secured and giving priority to the highest priority investments.
+The CEPF consolidation plan was finalized in December 2010, with a total allocation of \$1 million.
+The consolidation phase was scheduled to run for three years, from July 1, 2011 to June 30, 2014.
+In order to allow additional time for effective implementation of one of the grants, the phase was extended by nine months until March 2015.